Eric Harrison: Post-war

 Following the Liberal Party's win in the December 1949 election, Harrison became the third-ranking member of the government, behind Menzies and Country Party leader Arthur Fadden.

 He served as Minister for Postwar Reconstruction (until March 1950) and Minister for Defence in the Menzies ministry.
 From April 1950 until March 1951 he was resident in London, and in October 1950 he moved from the Defence portfolio to become Minister for the Interior.
 In May 1951, he became Minister for Defence Production and Vice-President of the Executive Council in Menzies' fifth ministry and the inaugural Leader of the House.
 From November 1955 to February 1956, he was also Minister for the Army and Minister for the Navy.

 Harrison was acting prime minister for two weeks in June 1954, when Menzies was in New Zealand and Fadden was recovering from injuries sustained in a car accident.

 Later life

 Harrison resigned from parliament in 1956 and became Australian High Commissioner in London, where he was an outspoken advocate of the "Old Commonwealth".

 The Harrisons returned to Australia in September 1964 and moved to the Sydney suburb of Castle Cove.
 He died at Chatswood of Parkinson's disease and was survived by his wife and the three daughters of his first marriage.
 One of his daughters was Shirley Walters, a Senator for Tasmania 1975–93.

 Honours

 Harrison was made a Knight Commander of the Royal Victorian Order (KCVO) in 1954 as a result of being minister in charge of the royal visit of Queen Elizabeth II.
 This was an honour within the Queen's personal gift.
-He was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in 1961 for his service as High Commissioner to the UK.
+He was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in the Queen's New Years Honours for 1962 for his service as High Commissioner to the UK.